 But what about your own financial stats?
 Your net worth?
 Your savings?
 Your FICO score?
-Your retirement savings trajectory?
-Why should you have these key numbers at your fingertips?
-First, to know how you’re doing, and second, to assess what it will take to get where you want to be.
+Your retirement savings needs?
+It’s important to have these key numbers at your fingertips, to know how you’re doing and to assess what it will take to get where you want to be.
 Let’s break down what these numbers actually mean.

 Individual net worth may sound complicated, but it’s really a matter of some addition and subtraction.
-First, total up your bank accounts, retirement accounts, investment accounts, your home’s market value, any business interests, the estimated value of your possessions and the cash value of your life insurance.
+First, add up the money in your bank accounts, retirement accounts, investment accounts, your home’s market value, any business interests, the estimated value of your possessions, and the cash value of your life insurance.
 These are your assets.
-Then, add up such things as the balance on your mortgage, car and student loans and credit card balance.
+Then, add up things like the balance on your mortgage, car and student loans, and credit card balance.
 These are your liabilities.
 Subtract your liabilities from your assets to find your net worth.1 For comparison, the average American has a net worth of $68,828, according to the U.S. Census Bureau's latest numbers.2 Knowing your assets and liabilities is key to helping you figure out where to start as you plan what you want in life.

-Pro tip: Finding creative ways to live within your means is one way to reduce your debt and increase your net worth.
+Savings tip: Finding creative ways to live within your means is one way to reduce your debt and increase your net worth.
 Create an account other than your savings account for splurges and emergencies.

 How much do you save?
-The average American puts away about 5 percent of his or her income.3 If you don’t have one already, set up a personal savings account, and be disciplined about regularly making deposits of 15 to 20 percent of your income.
+The average American puts away less than 5% of his or her income.3 If you don’t have one already, set up a personal savings account, and be disciplined about regularly making deposits of 15 to 20% of your income.
 You can have the money moved to savings automatically – many banks have programs you can enroll in to help you save.
-You can also have your tax refund deposited directly into savings, rather than into a checking account.
+You can also have your tax refund deposited directly into savings, rather than into a checking account, if you get one.
 Set up a regular check-in to see how your savings is growing, whether monthly, quarterly or annually.

 Related to your rate of savings, your total savings is a critical number to keep track of, too.
-Total up your retirement savings accounts and your personal savings accounts.
-Ideally, for your personal savings, you want the equivalent of one year’s income to cover emergencies and unexpected events.
+Add up your retirement savings accounts and your personal savings accounts.
+Ideally, for your personal savings, you should consider having the equivalent of one year’s income to cover emergencies and unexpected events.

-Pro tip: If you find your credit card balances are getting away from you, limit yourself to a single card, preferably a rewards card with no annual fee.
-And if you are really having trouble, consult with a reputable debt consolidator to help you manage payments and reduce your rates.
+Savings tip: If you find your credit card balances are getting away from you, limit yourself to a single card, preferably a rewards card with no annual fee.
+And if you’re really having trouble, consult with a reputable debt consolidator to help you manage payments and reduce your rates.

-The most common retirement accounts are 401(k)s, provided pre-tax through employers; traditional IRAs, which are available on the open market, are tax-deductible now and taxed during retirement; and Roth IRAs, which are also available on the open market, are not tax-deductible and not taxed during retirement.
+The most common retirement accounts are 401(k)s, which are provided pre-tax through employers; traditional IRAs, which are available to anyone, are tax-deductible now and taxed during retirement; and Roth IRAs, which are also available to anyone, are not tax-deductible, and not taxed during retirement.
 Planning for retirement is complicated.
 Working with a financial professional to create a comprehensive strategy can help make sure you don’t outlive your money.
 A professional can help you determine if you have a retirement income gap and put a plan of action together to help close the gap.

-The average total life insurance coverage replaces just three years of household income.7 How well are you and your family protected in the event of a death or inability to work?
-It’s important to know both how much life insurance and disability insurance protection you have and how much you really need.
-For how much you have, total up all your policies.
-Then, here’s a simple guideline for calculating how much life insurance you should consider, based on your age is: In your 20s, you ideally want coverage equal to 30 times your income.
-In your 30s, 20 times your income.
-In your 40s, 15 times your income.
-In your 50s, 10 times your income.
-And, finally, in your 60s, five times your income.
-Check out this handy article with an infographic for more details.
+How well are you and your family protected in the event of a death or inability to work?
+It’s important to know both how much life insurance and disability insurance protection you have and how much protection is appropriate.
+A simple guideline for calculating how much life insurance you should consider, based on your age is: In your 20s and 30s, you want to consider coverage equal to 30 times your income.
+In your 40s, 20 times your income.
+In your 50s, 15 times your income.
+In your 60s, 10 times your income.
+And, finally, 65 and above, one time your income or your net worth.

-Pro tip: In addition to the death benefit, the money your loved ones get when you pass away, a whole life insurance policy is a cash value asset that can be used to diversify your investments.
-But unlike equities and bonds, it is immune to fluctuations in value.
+Savings tip: In addition to the death benefit, the money your loved ones get when you pass away, a whole life insurance policy can provide cash value that can be used during your lifetime, for any reason, and it is insulated from market fluctuations.7,8